Jcogito/BIRNet/README.md

   	  |    | -- NC4K
  	```
 3. Weights
-+ Download the pre-trained Res2Net or Swin-B weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).
+    + Download the Res2Net or Swin-B weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).
     + Download the pre-trained BIRNet weights, and then transfer them to the directory located at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).
+4. Results
+    + The pre-computed maps of BIRNet are available at `./pre-weight/xx.pth`[download link (Google Drive)](https://drive.google.com/).

 ## 3. Citation